Breaking: Truck drives through crowd on I-35W in Minneapolis | Wadena Pioneer Journal

-A truck has driven through a crowd on demonstrators marching on Interstate 35W in Minneapolis.
+A tanker truck drove through — or nearly through — a crowd of demonstrators marching on Interstate 35W in Minneapolis Sunday, but apparently hit none of them, according to authorities.

+“It doesn’t appear any protesters were hit by the truck,” the Department of Public Safety said.
+The driver was arrested and taken to a hospital with non life-threatening injuries.

 TV aerial video and state traffic cameras showed a disturbing and chaotic series of events before 6 p.m. after a large crowd of marchers had taken to the interstate, which was officially closed at 5 p.m.
-It’s unclear how or why the truck got onto the roadway.
+It’s unclear how or why the truck got onto the roadway or what was the intent of the driver.

+“Very disturbing actions by a truck driver on I-35W, inciting a crowd of peaceful demonstrators.
+The truck driver was injured & taken to a hospital with non-life threatening injuries.
+He is under arrest.
+It doesn’t appear any protesters were hit by the truck.”

-An 18-wheeler tanker truck drove along and into the edge of the crowd at what appeared to be swift speed before coming to a halt.
-The crowd largely appeared to scatter in advance of the truck, but it wasn’t clear if everyone got out of the way.
+The 18-wheeler tanker truck drove toward and into the edge of the crowd at what appeared to be swift speed before coming to a halt.
+The crowd largely appeared to scatter in advance of the truck.
+The truck did not appear to swerve or veer toward the crowd as it came to a stop.

+The cab was soon mobbed.
+Video shows the truck then began to inch forward with people on its hood and clinging to both sides of the cab.
+One of them appeared to break the driver’s front window, and the truck stopped rolling.
+That person can be seen breaching the cab through the driver’s front window.

-Immediately following, the crowds continued from the stretch of interstate, which is elevated as it approaches a span over the Mississippi River.
+Immediately following, the crowds fled from the stretch of interstate, which is elevated as it approaches a span over the Mississippi River.
 Some people could be seen vaulting over guardrails.

-The cab was soon mobbed.
-WCCO-TV reported that Minneapolis police said the driver was taken to a nearby hospital.

 Police soon swarmed the area.
 Around 6:20 p.m., a convoy of National Guard trucks, including some with a medical insignia, arrived on the scene.